Hunt Dates: May 10-25; October 7-21

 In springtime, the bears are emerging from their dens on surrounding hillsides, with male boars emerging first.
 Hunting consists of selecting suitable places to sit and glassing hillsides and valleys, watching for trophy bears.
 During this time of the year, bears have a beautiful heavy coat from their long winter hibernation.

-These wildlife refuges are considered to have the highest bear densities in the world.
+These National Wildlife Refuges are considered to have the highest bear densities in the world.
 On one evening alone I watched 60 bears come down to the river for the evening meal in a 3-mile by 5-mile long valley !
 This was exceptional however, and it is most normal along the length of the Alaska Peninsula to typically see from 10 to 25 bears on a hunt.
-It is also possible to hunt waterfowl on the Fall hunts.
+It is also possible to hunt waterfowl and fish in these areas.

 Please see the price list for hunt cost